Home Order About Garlic Articles

 Harvest and Storage

+When is it best to harvest garlic?
 In late spring/early summer, the garlic begins to change from a green onion-looking plant to forming bulbs.
 The greatest part of the size develops in the last month before harvest.

 Spring garlic looks similar to green onions.
 It has not yet begun to form cloves in mid/late April in Iowa.
 Spring garlic can be eaten, but of course won't allow you to produce as large of a quantity as if it matures before harvest.
 Still, it is another unique way to enjoy your garlic!